 US-Iran War: Day 32 — Trump Says Conflict Could End in Weeks as Hormuz Remains Closed

 The Strait of Hormuz remains effectively closed, with Iran imposing tolls on passing ships payable in Chinese yuan, and oil prices holding above $100 per barrel — levels not seen since July 2022.
+The closure of the strait, through which roughly a fifth of the world's oil passes, has sent shockwaves through global energy markets and is driving a cost of living crisis across Europe and beyond.

 Background

 The conflict began on 28 February 2026, following US and Israeli military strikes targeting Iran's nuclear and military infrastructure.
 The war has drawn in regional actors including Hezbollah in Lebanon and Houthi rebels in Yemen, and has caused significant civilian casualties and infrastructure damage across the region.
+The strikes were launched following months of escalating tensions over Iran's nuclear programme, with the US and Israel concluding that diplomatic options had been exhausted.

 Key Developments